Hey Pet Parents & Pet Lovers,

 – Water keeps the brain healthy and active (its primary component is water.)

 – Keeps cells working.

 – Make sure the organs are healthy and able to do their work.
 Without water, your cat’s body will start shutting down and your cat will not be able to keep themselves stable.

 – Helps aid with removing toxins in your cat’s body.

 – Helps improve their metabolism.

-- Helps improve digestion process and helps them poop & pee easier.
+– Helps improve the digestion process and helps them poop & pee easier.

 – Helps the process of blood circulation.